CubeVic/My_notes/docs/Python/Django/Django tutorial - part 01.md

 # Verify Django is installed and what Version are we using.

-to verify which version are we using we can use;
+to verify which version are we using we can use:

 ```
 python -m django --version